We were using a shared Google Sheets file for 2 years to plan budget details for this trip:

 Other fixed expenses: 10%

-I track what we spend in the app called Trail Wallet (only for iOS) and then cross reference it with our main budget plan in Google Sheets.
-For the first month in Buenos Aires, we were ever so slightly under budget in all categories which was helpful because we could then make an unplanned small donation to a good local cause.
+I track our spending in the Trail Wallet app (only for iOS) and then cross-reference it with our main budget plan in Google Sheets.
+For the first month in Buenos Aires, we were ever so slightly under budget in all categories, which was helpful because we could then make an unplanned small donation to a good local cause.